nixos-asia/website/en/nixos-install-disko.md

 curl https://raw.githubusercontent.com/nix-community/disko/master/example/hybrid.nix -o /tmp/disko-config.nix
 ```

+{#disk-config-edit}
 ### Modify the disk configuration

-We need to find the device name of the disk we want to install NixOS on.
+We need to find the device name of the disk we want to install [[nixos]] on.
 We can use `lsblk` to find it.

 :::{.center}
 ![[nixos-lsblk.jpeg]]
 :::

 In this case, the device name is `vda`.
+The device file is located at `/dev/vda`.
 We will use this to modify `disko-config.nix` we downloaded earlier.

 :::{.center}
 ![[nixos-disko-config.jpeg]]